 That first word from your baby’s tiny mouth takes away all the pains of your sleepless night.
 There is no word that can describe the euphoria you feel when your baby recognizes you and for the first time says mamma.
-It’s a milestone that feels like magic. however these days many kids suffer from speech disorder/delay.
+It’s a milestone that feels like magic.
+However these days many kids suffer from speech disorder/delay.
 Lot of parents have plenty of questions about their child’s developing speech skills.
 Like when do babies utter their first word?
 When can they hold a conversation?
 My son is 3 and still not talking!!
 My 22 month old only saying a few words!!
 The child speaks less!!

 When do babies start talking?